czg-sci-42ver/csapp3e/asm/README.md

 #### TSO and other memory consistency model
 - TSO [p10](https://www.cs.rice.edu/~johnmc/comp522/lecture-notes/COMP522-2019-Lecture9-HW-MM.pdf) also see book p453
   - definition based on relation with [PSO][TSO_PC_PSO]
+    - ~~TODO maybe ~~ has relation with [Partially ordered set](https://en.wikipedia.org/wiki/Partially_ordered_set) (relation with StoreStore reordering in PSO) which is also referenced in original SC [paper][SC_orig] 'partial ordering on the set of memory requests.' and the following Relaxed Memory Consistency Models are based on sequential consistency as in [p6][CSG280].
+      - obviously the order is about StoreStore because TSO is normally based on write buffer (FIFO) which ensures [no reordering][#StoreStore] of StoreStore.
     - here example 1 is based on synchronization.
     - `total Store Ordering` means *total*ly allowing re*ordering* *store* with subsequent load which can be implemented by *store buffer*.
     - maybe the most primitive [definition p31:TSO](https://www.google.com/books/edition/Scalable_Shared_Memory_Multiprocessors/OJzbBwAAQBAJ?hl=en&gbpv=1) of all memory consistency models having all *math axioms* which is referenced by [this].